Astor63/BL2-Mods/Custom Gear/ReadMe.md

 * * * * *

-## [Custom Weapon] SMG Hyperion Splish Splash - Stendahl Edition
+## [Custom Weapon] SMG Hyperion Splish Splash - Stendhal Edition

-A SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet), a Elemental Explosive bullet adapting his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor.
+A SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet), a Elemental Explosive bullet adapting his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor... and Explosive on anything else.